 - Think about how you use the internet as a family.
 What could you do to get more out of the internet together and further enjoy your lives online

-To try to help parents with the fast moving and changing world of internet and social media we've suggested a few internet sites on the right of this page which are fantastic resources, They contain information on different types of social media and how to help keep children safe.
+To try to help parents with the fast moving and changing world of internet and social media we've suggested a few internet sites below, which are fantastic resources.
+They contain information on different types of social media and how to help keep children safe.

 As part of your child’s curriculum and the development of computer skills, we provide access to the internet only in teacher supervised lessons.
 We strongly believe that the use of the web and email is hugely worthwhile and an essential tool for children as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
 Our school internet access provider operates a filtering system that restricts access to inappropriate materials.